ezraroi/Human-AI-Collab/output/manuscript_sections.md

 THE SYNTHESIS: My method succeeds because it forces both channels to work together:
 - Prevents bypass of felt sense verification by requiring Channel 1 check-ins
 - Can't avoid semantic articulation (Channel 2 required)
-- Journal materialization recruits Channel 2 articulation and enables Channel 1 re-checking through recursive return.
+- Journal materialization recruits Channel 2 articulation and enables Channel 1 re-checking through return to the durable trace.
-- Recursive loops strengthen your capacity (C) over time by repeatedly integrating Channel 2 material through Channel 1 verification.
+- Completed Recursive Metabolic Loop cycles strengthen your capacity (C) over time when integration reaches crystallization → materialization → re-entry as a new baseline.

 ---